Browsing Category

 September is the time when lice spreads the fastest.
 Kids start school without even realizing they have lice – and share it with the class before they get treated.
 Kid’s put their heads, their jackets and backpacks right next to each other, and lice spreads.

 I’d assumed that we’d be fine.
 I have boys.
 Boys have short hair and aren’t sharing hair brushes and hair accessories.
-I was raised in a family with four sisters and if I could avoid it then, I could avoid it forever!
+I was raised in a family with four sisters and if I was able to avoid it then, I should be able to avoid it forever, right?

 Fiction: Boys with short hair don’t get lice.